 To keep things focused, common certificate patterns are omitted, including:

-- Subject Alternative Names for multi-domain certificates
+- Subject Alternative Names (SANs) for multi-domain certificates

-- Early renewal configuration (earlyRenewalDuration)
+- Certificate renewal configuration (earlyRenewalDuration)

 These omissions are intentional: the goal is to illustrate how each certificate feature is wired, not provide drop-in TLS modules.
 See the ACM Certificate resource reference for all available configuration options.